MontagueM/Charm/README.md

 ## Reporting issues

 If you experience any issue, you can register an issue in this repository.
 If the program has crashed, it is extremely valuable to provide the charm.log file.

+## Learning and Contributing

+To learn about how Charm works or to contribute, check out the [wiki](https://github.com/MontagueM/Charm/wiki).

+## Sponsor

+I put a sponsor on this project as some people wanted to contribute, if you want to you can help me out :)

 ## License